GunayAnach/ESP32_ReflowOvenController/README.md

 Introduction
 ====================

-This Reflow Oven Controller relies on an [Arduino Pro Micro], which is similar to the Leonardo and easily obtainable on eb*y for less than $10, plus my custom shield, which is actually more like a motherboard.
+This Reflow Oven Controller relies on an [ESP32],

-As I believe it is not wise to have a mess of wiring and tiny breakout-boards for operating mains powered equipment, I've decided to design custom board with easily obtainable components.

-The hardware can be found in the [folder hardware], including the Eagle schematics and PCB layout files.
-It should fit the freemium version of Eagle.
-Here are preview images:

-![PCB][ImgPCB]
+There is schematic but no board design at the moment.
+There is an eagle project in the forked repository.

 ![Schematic][ImgSCH]

 From my manufacturing run, I have some spare PCBs and parts.
 They are available at my [tindie store].